thomas07vt/mojo_logger/README.md

   config.default_log_level = :warn
 end

-MojoLogger.logger.debug "This won't show up"
+MojoLogger.debug "This won't show up"
 #=> nil

-MojoLogger.logger.warn "This will show up"
+MojoLogger.warn "This will show up"
 #=> This will show up

 ```